 According to a recent report, cloud EHR systems account for a majority of the market share and are also the fastest growing method of deployment in the EHR market.

-Despite the growth in the availability of cloud-based system practices are still left with many questions regarding how a cloud-based system functions.
+Despite the growth in the availability of cloud-based EHR systems, practices are still left with many questions regarding how a cloud-based system functions.
 In this guide, we’ll address:

 - What cloud EHR is and who should consider it